guyfe/LongSumm/README.md

 To be announced soon

 ## Credits
-We would like to thank the following blog authors who generosity allowed us to share their summaries as part of this dataset.
+We would like to thank the following blog authors and to [ShortScience.org](https://www.shortscience.org) who generosity allowed us to share the content as part of this dataset.

 * Shagun Sodhani  [https://github.com/shagunsodhani/papers-I-read](https://github.com/shagunsodhani/papers-I-read)
 * Patrick Emami   [https://pemami4911.github.io/index.html](https://pemami4911.github.io/index.html)